 Pre-scaling preparation begins with creating an overall vision, refining it with your outsourcing partner, and converting the vision into measurable goals.

-To achieve this, you will need to be proactive in your communication with the vendor and provide constant feedback.
-Without it, you both run the risk of working at cross purposes, which may consequently lead to failure or at least cause long delays in finding the right people.
+To achieve this, you must proactively communicate with the vendor and provide constant feedback.
+Without it, you both risk working at cross purposes, which may lead to failure or at least cause long delays in finding the right people.

 Below are steps you can take to gather all the information you need to refine your vision and make better decisions about the forthcoming scaling:

-- List candidates’ requirements: what should their level of experience, skill sets, education be?
+• List candidates’ requirements: What should their level of experience, skill sets, and education be?

-You don’t have to go through the above-mentioned steps alone — your vendor can help you with informed recommendations.
+You don’t have to go through the steps mentioned alone — your vendor can help you with informed recommendations.
 After all, an outsourcing relationship is a partnership.

-But even if did go through these steps alone and think you have every detail nailed down, it is still a good idea to refine the input with your vendor.
-Use your outsourcing partner as a “sounding board” for verifying that your scaling plans are realistic.
+But even if you went through these steps alone and think you have every detail nailed down, refining the input with your vendor is still a good idea.
+Use your outsourcing partner as a “sounding board” to verify your scaling plans are realistic.

 The Team Scaling Process Has Begun.
 What’s Next?

-Following the preparation phase, you don’t simply hand over the rest to your outsourcing vendor and then demand results later on.
-Despite the fact that recruitment processes are on your partner’s side, your vendor will need constant feedback concerning the candidates.
+Following the preparation phase, you don’t simply hand over the rest to your outsourcing vendor and then demand results later.
+Even though recruitment processes are on your partner’s side, your vendor will need constant feedback concerning the candidates.

-From beginning to end, you are both involved in scaling, but at different levels and in different ways.
-Below are three processes that will require your attention, as a client:
+You are both involved in scaling from beginning to end but at different levels.
+Below are three processes that will require your attention as a client:

 Ensure Your Vision and Goals are Attainable

-Make certain that every step of the scaling process actually leads to what you have envisioned.
-Scaling will not happen in a vacuum, and many obstacles can arise like issues with talent availability or budget constraints.
+Ensure that every step of the scaling process leads to what you have envisioned.
+Scaling will not happen in a vacuum, and many obstacles can arise, like issues with talent availability or budget constraints.

-From time to time, it’s fine to ask yourself if the decisions you make are leading to the desired results or whether the vision you have is actually attainable.
-Answering “no” to either of these questions means you need to make some changes: either to how you scale or to your end goal.
+From time to time, it’s OK to ask yourself if your decisions are leading to the desired results or whether your vision is attainable.
+Answering “no” to either of these questions means you need to make some changes, either to how you scale or to your end goal.

 Co-Create an Onboarding Plan With Your Vendor

 A well-designed onboarding plan helps new members understand the overall project goals.
-It also assists them with getting up to speed on the past work done, standard workflows, and key metrics of success.
+It also assists them with getting up to speed on the past work done, standard workflows, and critical success metrics

 Typically, the onboarding process begins with introducing newcomers to team members and ends with them receiving access to collaboration tools.

-But don’t forget: with outsourcing, you will need to onboard people remotely.
+But don’t forget: with outsourcing, you must onboard people remotely.
 Here’s how to do so effectively:

-- Configure required identity management: For example, make sure that when new employees log in to the PM tool, they have immediate access to all the relevant project information without having to search manually.
+• Configure required identity management: For example, ensure that when new employees log in to the PM tool, they can immediately access all the relevant project information without searching manually.

-- Ensure on-the-job training: This will enable the hired professionals to take on their responsibilities faster and better understand the tasks at hand.
+• Ensure on-the-job training: This will enable the hired professionals to take on their responsibilities faster and better understand the tasks.
 But also create written instructions: When newcomers forget something, they will have a place to go back to.

-- Socialize the newcomers: Introduce the team, describe the history of the project, what you’ve done so far, etc. Explain the team hierarchy, provide an overview of the communication and reporting schedule.
+• Socialize the newcomers: Introduce the team, describe the project’s history, what you’ve done so far, etc. Explain the team hierarchy and provide an overview of the communication and reporting schedule.

 Don’t worry: you are not alone in this.
 Your vendor will also create an onboarding plan on their side.
-They will need to prepare resources because they are responsible for the administrative support of the team.
-Also, they must make sure there is enough workspace, laptops, and other perks like welcome boxes, merch, etc, available.
+They must prepare resources because they are responsible for the team’s administrative support.
+Also, they must ensure enough workspace, laptops, and other perks like welcome boxes, merch, etc., are available.

-The onboarding process not only determines how well new employees integrate into the company but also plays a vital role in talent retention.
-If employees feel appreciated at every step, they are more likely to stay.
+The onboarding process determines how well new employees integrate into the company and plays a vital role in talent retention.
+Employees who feel appreciated at every step are more likely to stay.

 Communicate Regularly and Provide Feedback

 Scaling teams does not only mean you hire more people.
 It also results in scaling your relationship with a vendor.
-So you will need to get a bit more deliberate about your communication.
+So, you will need to be more deliberate about your communication.

 A strong communication cadence and a culture of feedback help: